mirceaulinic/mirceaulinic.github.io/_posts/2019-04-24-extending-napalm-salt.md

 Using this methodology, I've been able to significantly speed up the development process, and make it more enjoyable at the same time.
-It goes without saying that you would still be able to help the community with your contributions by submiting the modules to the
+It goes without saying that you would still be able to help the community with your contributions by submitting the modules to the
 [official Salt codebse](https://github.com/saltstack/salt) so they will be available in the next Salt release, or into the [salt-contrib repository](https://github.com/saltstack/salt-contrib), [napalm-salt](https://github.com/napalm-automation/napalm-salt), or even your